Associate Degree of Applied Engineering (Renewable Energy Technologies)

 Course outcomes and careers

-This course will prepare you for work as a para-professional in the renewable energy engineering sector, in government, corporate, environmental and small business enterprises.
+Graduates will be able to work as a para-professional in the renewable energy sector in government, corporate, environmental and small business enterprises.

 Graduates of the Associate Degree of Applied Engineering (Renewable Energy Technologies) will be eligible for direct entry into the third year of the Bachelor of Engineering Technology (Renewable Energy) at the University of